Netcentric/accesscontroltool/docs/ApplyConfig.md

 </plugin>
 ```

 The `*.yaml` files are installed directly from the package content and respect the [run mode semantics](Configuration.md).
 Otherwise there is no limitation, so the YAML files will be picked up from anywhere in the package (as long as the parent node does not contain a `.` followed by one or multiple not matching run modes).

-If you wish to limit where the YAML files are looked upon you can add one or more package properties with a regular expression to match the desired paths.
-The properties names should start with `actool.hook.paths.patterns`:
+If you wish to limit which YAML files are picked up by the installation hook, you can add one or more regular expressions as package properties that start with the prefix `actool.hook.paths.patterns`.
+If the path of a file within the package matches any of the provided patterns, it will be picked up by the installation hook:

 ```
 <plugin>